 Season after season the fruit trees around your neighborhood are busy growing and shedding their fruit – all going undetected and unappreciated.
 This fruit simply goes to waste – left to rot on the ground, whilst the local shop is likely stocked up on fruit that has been flown halfway across the world.
 There are a number of groups that are now determined to tackle this problem – groups of individuals who get together to map out the various trees and the time that they should be harvested – they then draw up a rota to go and collect the fruit.

 The Fallen Fruit website displays a world of public fruit trees, serving as a great place to start, although currently it only includes certain cities.

 6. Shop locally

-One of the simplest steps you can take to become a more effective eco-community member is to shop locally – rather than travelling out of the locality in search of the bright, energy sapping lights of thousand square foot malls.
+One of the simplest steps you can take to become a more effective eco-community member is to shop locally – rather than traveling out of the locality in search of the bright, energy-sapping lights of thousand square foot malls.
 This not only saves on car fumes, but it also ensures that your local businesses are supported – great news all round!
 If you need a shop that sells a certain product, check out Local Harvest.

 7. Stay up-to-date with local news